 STEP 4: CERTIFICATE OF AUTHENTICITY

 Nothing is more important when it comes to selling an autograph than who it is certified by.
-To get the true top dollar of what your signed item maybe worth, you need to get it certified by a nationally recognized authentication company like: PSA/DNA or James Spence Authentication (JSA).
-These companies are known mainly as third party authenticators.
-What that means is they will certify autographs after the fact and need not to be in the presence to see your item signed.
-For example: You see Magic Johnson at a restaurant and you go over to him and ask him to sign your napkin.
+To get the true top dollar of what your signed item maybe worth, you need to get it certified by a nationally recognized authentication company like PSA/DNA or James Spence Authentication (JSA).
+These companies are known mainly as third-party authenticators.
+What that means is they will certify autographs after the fact and need not be in the present to see your item signed.
+For example You see Magic Johnson at a restaurant and you go over to him and ask him to sign your napkin.
 PSA/DNA or James Spence Authentication can tell from the way the autograph looks, the way it is signed, what it is signed on with and many other factors to determine if they believe “in their opinion” if the autograph is authentic.
-We recommend sticking with these companies to get top dollar for your collectables if you are looking to sell your items.
+We recommend sticking with these companies to get top dollar for your collectibles if you are looking to sell your items.
 Spend the money and do it right, remember it takes money to make money.
-Note: You can send them your items to their offices (insure them through the postal company you would be using) and they can send them back to you directly or catch either company on site at local baseball card or memorabilia shows nation wide.
+Note: You can send them your items to their offices (insure them through the postal company you would be using) and they can send them back to you directly or catch either company on-site at local baseball card or memorabilia shows nationwide.

 STEP 5: EVALUATE